MEDIA GUIDES / Live Streaming Video

 All told, between March and April 2020, the live-streaming sector grew by 45%, with the industry being up by 99% year over year.

 It’s evident that live streaming has not only become a staple in entertainment and connection but also a significant contender in the realm of marketing and eCommerce, with a promising financial trajectory ahead.
+Streaming services continue to expand, making live video more accessible than ever before.

-We’ve just scratched the surface—let’s explore more about “live.”
+We’ve just scratched the surface – let’s explore more about “live.”

 Live-streaming video will continue to play a key role in keeping us not only connected and entertained, but also fulfilled through online purchases.
 In the weeks to come, I’ll be diving deeper into the topics of live-streaming video on demand (VOD) and shoppable live video, offering perspectives on how brands and marketers can take advantage of the live-stream craze to attract audiences and grow revenue.
 Stay tuned.